 The Centers for Medicare & Medicaid Services (CMS) Division of Tribal Affairs (DTA) in conjunction with the Bemidji Area Indian Health Service (IHS) invite you to the 2020 CMS Outreach & Education Event.

-The event will be held virtually from Monday, August 24th to Friday, September 11th, 2020.
+The event was be held virtually from Monday, August 24th to Friday, September 11th, 2020.